mathe-e-botond/ds-math-notes/03-machine-learning.md

 Variance is always positive and bias is squared.
 The selected estimator needs to minimize both variance and bias in order to minimize $\operatorname{MSE}$

-We can scale MSE to be the same size as our data, this metric is called **Root Mean Sqaure Error** or RMSE
+We can scale MSE to be the same size as our data, this metric is called **Root Mean Square Error** or RMSE

 $$\operatorname{RMSE} = \sqrt{\operatorname{MSE}}$$